nathansfriedman/P5FeatureDiagrams/FeatureDiagrans/README.txt

 incorrect tree that will report "FalseTree is false" along with a message indicating why.

+Notes:
-Because of the way trees are created, and the fact that you give the tree's root to the validation method, the concept of connectedness doesn't apply.
+Because of the way trees are created and the fact that you give the tree's root to the validation method, the concept of connectedness doesn't apply.
 It should be impossible to create an unconnected tree.
+It is, however, possible to create a cyclical tree.
+We partially check for this: the verification fails if any node has an ancestor as a child.